 This is a daily email that recaps what’s going on in the financial world.
 If you’re an investor, this is a great way to stay in touch with what’s going on in the economy and the markets.
 CNBC provides snapshots of the major markets and short summaries of relevant financial news.
 Also, they have a section called “Stocks to Watch”, which can be helpful for investors.

 Fortunately, CNBC doesn’t cram its newsletter with too much content, which is important to me.
-If I’m receiving ten different electronic publications in my mailbox every day, I don’t want to spend too much time with any one particular publication journal.
+If I receive ten different electronic publications in my mailbox daily, I don’t want to spend too much time with any particular publication journal.
 This email newsletter respects its audience.

-What I like about it: It’s a financially-focused email, but it still gives a great summary of the day’s top news.
+What I like about it: It’s a financially-focused email, but it still summarizes the day’s top news.
 If you need to stay in touch with what’s going on with the markets, this is a good one.

 Sign up for CNBC Morning Squawk.